Skasselbard/NixOs-ClusterConfig/Readme.md

 ### Filters

-- Filters are functions of the form `clusterName -> clusterConfig -> [clusterPath]`; they take a clusterName and a machineName and resolve them to a list of attribute paths describing clusterConfig elements.
+- Filters are functions of the form `clusterName -> clusterConfig -> [clusterPath]`; they take a clusterName and a machineName and resolve them to a list of attribute paths describing clusterConfig elements (until now, only machines can be filtered).
 - During clusterConfig evaluation this function is called and `resolved` to the list of elements
 - Filters can have more arguments to compute the cluster paths but the last two elements always have to be the cluster name and the clusterConfig, e.g. the hostname filter is a function that takes an additional hostname argument and returns a list with the single element `domain.clusters.${clusterName}.machines.${hostname}`

 ### Cluster Service

 - Machines configurations can be extended with the NixOs modules returned by the service closures
-- Services can target multiple hosts or effects multiple configurations
+- Services can target multiple hosts and affect multiple configurations
-- Machine that match the `filter` defined by the `selector` of a service will be extended by the service configuration.
+- Machines that match the `filter` defined by the `selector` of a service will be extended by the service configuration.
 ---
 - Services can have multiple `roles` e.g. primary and secondary hosts
   - roles are a set of named filters
+  - the resulting machine configuration can be dependent on the roles a machine is configured with

 #### Service Definition